How Many Code and Test Cases Are Enough? Evaluating Test Cases Generation from a Binary-Matrix Perspective: Appendix

 \subsection{Common Failure}

 To better understand the causes behind low scores, we conducted a qualitative analysis of failed generations and identified three major systematic shortcomings.

 \paragraph{Task Confusion and Instruction-Following Failures} When prompted to generate test cases, many LLMs instead output complete solutions to the problem.
 This issue is particularly common when both test cases and solutions are requested together.
 We hypothesize that this stems from the infrequency of test-case generation tasks in training data and weakened instruction-following ability after long-cot training~\citep{fu2025scalingreasoninglosingcontrol}.
 DeepSeek-R1 exhibited this issue most severely.
-Within CRUX and PSEUDO, 74\% and 60\% of its outputs, respectively, are direct solution code rather than valid test cases.
+As shown in Figure \ref{appendix-r1-error}, within CRUX and PSEUDO, 74\% and 60\% of its outputs, respectively, are direct solution code rather than valid test cases.
 Among the remaining outputs, many are unusable due to formatting errors, such as embedding executable code inside JSON.
 Because the extractable test cases are too few, R1 is excluded from the main experiments.
 This finding highlights that successful test-case generation requires not only strong reasoning ability, but also precise task comprehension and robust formatting control.

 \paragraph{Lack of Resource-Aware Generation} Many problems require test cases at large boundary conditions.
-We observe that numerous methods attempt to construct overly large inputs (e.g., huge graph structures), leading to out-of-memory crashes or timeouts during execution.
+As shown in Figure \ref{appendix-common-falut} a, we observe that numerous methods attempt to construct overly large inputs (e.g., huge graph structures), leading to out-of-memory crashes or timeouts during execution.
 This reveals a deeper limitation: while LLMs are proficient in generating algorithmic logic, they lack awareness of physical execution constraints such as memory and runtime.
 A robust test-case generation pipeline must therefore incorporate mechanisms like input partitioning or streaming to adapt to limited system resources.

 \paragraph{Failure to Construct Required Complex Data Structures} Some problems in our benchmark admit only test cases with highly constrained structures.
-For example, in one problem, every valid input must be a specific type of disconnected graph.
+As shown in Figure \ref{appendix-common-falut} b, c, in one problem, every valid input must be a specific type of connected graph.
 However, none of the tested methods successfully produced even a single valid input.
 As a result, these problems ended up with zero usable test cases.
 This underscores that generating high-difficulty test cases can be as challenging as solving an algorithmic problem, requiring a deep understanding of both data structures and algorithms.